 - In a medium-large pot, cook pasta per package instructions, about 8 minutes.
 Add the boiled pasta to the cauliflower bowl.
 Cover to keep warm.

 - Coat a skillet with a nonstick spray and heat up to medium-high.
 Cook and stir onion until softened and slightly browned, 4 – 6 minutes.

 - Add cooked onion, drained chiles, and jalapeño to the cauliflower and pasta.
 Stir well, and re-cover to keep warm.

 - In a medium microwave-safe bowl, mix sour cream, cheese wedges, and cheese slices, breaking the wedges and slices into pieces as you add them.

 - Microwave for 30 seconds.
 Stir well.
-Microwave for another 30 seconds, or until cheeses is melted.
+Microwave for another 30 seconds, or until cheese is melted.
 Stir well.